AleksandrLoktev/frontend-starter-kit-2.0/README.md

 # Frontend starter kit 2.0

 This starter kit was created for easier starts of projects. <br>
-It has to to shrink spending for creating project.
+It has to shrink spending time for creating project.

 Installation
 ============